angelosalatino/kos-rf/README.md

 In this repository there are all the Python scripts we used to support our analysis.

+Here follows a table providing an early insight on all the classification schemes we have studied.
+If you are looking for the comprehensive table, please refer to [Full-Table.md](/Full%2DTable.md)

 | Classification Scheme                                | Main Discipline       | # Concepts | Depth | Folder   |